Neotron-Compute/Neotron-Book/src/1_introduction.md

 ### PowerPC based systems

-LLVM does have a PowerPC backend, but unfortunately the only PowerPC CPU or SoC available in a hand-solderable package (i.e. not a BGA) is an aging 200 MHz 603e from Microchip.
+LLVM does have a PowerPC backend, but unfortunately most PowerPC based chips only come in monster 380+ pin BGA packages, with multiple power rails.
+This unfortunately puts them beyond the scope of a simple hobby project, much as the author would love to build a machine that harks back to the IBM RS/6000 and PowerMacintosh machines of the 1990s.

 ### RISC-V based systems